 Nobel-prize winning author John Steinbeck once wrote, “There is nothing pleasanter than spading when the ground is soft and damp.”
-From spading the soil to planting the seeds, to nurturing the plants, to harvesting the resulting fruits, vegetables or flowers, the process of starting and maintaining your own garden can have immeasurable benefits for the mind, body, and soul.
+From spading the soil to planting the seeds, to nurturing the plants, to harvesting the resulting fruits, vegetables and flowers, the process of starting and maintaining your own garden can have immeasurable benefits for your mind, body, and soul.

 Learn a New Skill

 So maybe you don’t exactly have a green thumb; maybe you always forget to water that desk plant you bought last spring, or the flowerbed in your front yard is overrun with weeds.
-That doesn’t mean you can’t acquire the skills needed to tend a garden.
-Like anything else in life, it just requires a little practice and dedication and that thumb of yours will start changing colors before you know it.
+That doesn’t mean you can’t acquire the skills needed to start and tend a garden.
+Like anything else, it just requires a little practice and dedication and that thumb of your's will start changing colors before you know it.

 There’s a certain peace of mind that comes with knowing exactly where your food came from and how it was treated.
 According to the Centers for Disease Control and Prevention, there are 29 pesticides in the average American’s body.
-Growing your own produce is one way to help yourself come in below that average.
-If you feel you need to use pesticides, make sure they're natural pesticides which won't hurt the environment or those in it.
+If you feel you need to use pesticides, make sure they're natural pesticides, which won't hurt the environment and all of us who live in it.

 Don’t tell me you’re going to grow all these beautiful fruits and vegetables and not eat them.
 Studies have shown that people who grow their own produce are more likely to eat healthier.
 After all, once you’ve had a perfectly ripe tomato fresh off the vine, greasy fast food just doesn’t have the same appeal.